2022 Course Enrollment Now Open

 HB 1118 requires counties that apply for grants outlined in Government Code Chapter 772 on or after Sept.
 1, 2021, to submit with the grant application a written certification of the county’s compliance with the annual cybersecurity training.

-TAC provides its offering of a certified cybersecurity course as a means for counties and organizations to comply with HB 3834.
-However, TAC does not monitor, enforce, or report course completion.
+TAC provides its certified cybersecurity course as a means for counties and organizations to comply with HB 3834.
+However, TAC does not monitor, enforce or report course completion.

-Your organization will need to report compliance with the training requirement to the Department of Information Resources (DIR) by June 15 each year, asserting that all of its employees have completed a cybersecurity training course that has been certified by DIR to fulfill the requirements of HB 3834.
+Your organization will need to report compliance with the training requirement to the Department of Information Resources by Aug.
+31 each year, asserting that all of its required employees have completed a cybersecurity training course that has been certified by DIR to fulfill the requirements of HB 3834.

 Questions?
 Contact TAC's Cybersecurity Training Support Team at SecurityTraining@county.org or (800) 456-5974.